 - CMA Exam Application Steps

-Medical Assistants are expected to be one of the fastest growing occupations through 2016 because of a predicted increase in the number of physicians’ offices and outpatient care facilities.
-According to the U.S. Bureau of Labor & Statistics, Medical Assisting jobs will grow 31% from 2012 to 2025, and Medical Assistants earn $20,810 to $40,190 per year depending on their experience and location.
-The median salary is $28,860, with some Medical Assistants earning up to $19.32 per hour.
+Medical Assistants are expected to be one of the fastest growing occupations because of a predicted increase in the number of physicians’ offices and outpatient care facilities.
+According to the U.S. Bureau of Labor & Statistics, Medical Assisting jobs will grow 29% through 2026, and Medical Assistants earn $23,830 to $45,900 per year depending on their experience and location.
+The 2017 median salary was $32,480.

-Below is a table that reflects the five year average for job placement and graduate satisfaction from the IVCCD Medical Assisting Program.
+Below is a table that reflects the five-year average for job placement and graduate satisfaction from the IVCCD Medical Assisting Programs.

 |Year||Job Placement||Graduate Satisfaction|

-Our Medical Assisting Packet contains all the forms, information, and criteria for admission into the Medical Assisting Program at ECC; packets can also be obtained by contacting Jan Sauerbrei in McClure Hall.
-The packet contains the Medical Assisting (MA) admissions checklist, the MA Application Form, MA program requirements, the 2015-16 MA curriculum, and 2015-16 MA program costs.
+The Medical Assisting Packet contains all the forms, information, and criteria for admission into the Medical Assisting Program at ECC.
+The packet contains:

 The ECC Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 25400 US Highway N. Suite 158, Clearwater, FL 33763; www.caahep.org; Phone: 727-210-2350; Fax: 727-210-2354.